-Approximate

-Facility Sq.
+Facility Approximate Sq.
 Ft.
 Expiration

 Miami, Florida (1) 27,000 October 2014

-Miami, Florida 11,000 December 2014
+Miami, Florida 11,000 December 2014 (2)

-(1) Leased from the Sheila Steiner Revocable Trust.
+- (1) Leased from the Sheila Steiner Revocable Trust.
 The trustees of this trust are Sheila Steiner, her husband, William K. Steiner, and her son, Michael S. Steiner.
-Sheila Steiner, William K. Steiner, who is Chairman of the Board of Directors and a director of the Company, and Michael S. Steiner, who is President and a director of the Company, are trustees of another trust which is a principal shareholder of the Company.
-Michael Steiner, individually, is also a principal shareholder of the Company.
+William K. Steiner is Chairman of the Board of Directors and a director of the Company and Michael S. Steiner is President and a director of the Company.
+Michael Steiner, individually, is also a principal shareholder of the Company. - (2) The Company has one remaining three year renewal option.